Build an LLM from scratch in MAX

 Feed-forward network (MLP)

-Learn to build the feed-forward network—also known as a multilayer perceptron (MLP)—that processes information after attention in each transformer block.
+Build the feed-forward network—also known as a multilayer perceptron (MLP)—that processes information after attention in each transformer block.

-In this step, you’ll create the GPT2MLP class: a two-layer feed-forward network that appears after attention in every transformer block.
-The MLP expands the embedding dimension by 4× (768 → 3,072), applies GELU activation for non-linearity, then projects back to the original dimension.
+Every transformer block contains a two-layer feed-forward network.
+GPT2MLP expands the embedding dimension by 4× (768 → 3,072), applies GELU activation for non-linearity, then projects back to the original dimension.

 While attention lets tokens communicate with each other, the MLP processes each position independently.
 Attention aggregates information through weighted sums (linear operations), but the MLP adds non-linearity through GELU activation.
 This combination allows the model to learn complex patterns beyond what linear transformations alone can capture.